QwilApp/gasofo/README.md

 testing - since the components are stateless the "Givens" can be defined by simply setting up the Needs ports and the "Whens" are calls to Provides ports.

-We should never need to `mock.patch` anything as long as dependencies are called out correctly as ports.
+We should never need to `mock.patch` anything as long as all dependencies are correctly declared as ports rather than accessed directly from within the service.

 See `./tests/example/` for some examples of how to test components written with gasofo.